 Note: If you still qualify for some cash assistance benefits, think about whether you want to continue to receive them or try to make it on your pay.
 If you make it on your pay, you can stop the TANF clock and save days on cash assistance for the future.
 Ask your caseworker how your child care is affected if you stop receiving cash assistance.

-If you work and have a valid Social Security number, you may be eligible for the federal Earned Income Credit (EIC) and the Child Tax Credit (CTC).
-The amounts of these payments depend on the size of your family and amount of your income and you can get this credit even if you don't owe any federal taxes.
+If you work and have a valid Social Security number, you may be eligible for the federal Earned Income Credit (EIC) and the Child and Dependent Care Tax Credit.
+The amount of these refunds will depend on the size of your family and amount of your income.
+You can get this credit even if you don't owe any federal taxes.

 The Earned Income Credit – also known as the Earned Income Tax Credit (EITC) -- benefits low-income workers with children who are:

-The Child Care Tax Credit benefits low-income workers with children under age 17, even if you do not owe any federal taxes.
+The Child and Dependent Care Tax Credit benefits low-income workers with children under age 13, even if you do not owe any federal taxes.

 Check in your community for the location of sites offering free help in preparing your federal income tax return.
 The IRS offers free tax preparation through a program called Volunteer Income Tax Assistance (VITA).
 These sites are usually open from the end of January through April 15.

-The Earned Income Credit and Child Care Tax Credit may not affect your family's eligibility for cash assistance, Medicaid, or SNAP.
+The Earned Income Credit and Child and Dependent Care Tax Credit may not affect your family's eligibility for cash assistance, Medicaid, or SNAP.
 However, you must report receiving the credit to your caseworker.

 For more information about these credits, call the Internal Revenue Service at 1-800-829-1040 or check their Web site at www.irs.gov.